-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Cherokee web server on a Ubuntu 14.04 server.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Cherokee Web Server on Ubuntu 14.04

 Step 1.
-First, updating ubuntu package index.
+First, update the Ubuntu package index.

 Step 2.
 Enable Cherokee PPA (Personal Package Archive) repository.